yuriy-chumak/ol/README.md

 Otus Lisp (Ol in short) is a purely functional dialect of Lisp.

-It implements an extended subset of R<sup>7</sup>RS Scheme including, but not limited to, some of the SRFIs.
+It implements an extended subset of R<sup>7</sup>RS Scheme includes, but is not limited to, some of the SRFIs.
 It's tiny (~42kb), embeddable and cross-platform; provides a portable, high-level way to call code written in other languages.

 You can use Ol in GNU/Linux, Windows, Unixes (macOS, Solaris, kinds of BSD), Android, webOS, Minoca and lot of other operation systems based on various hardware architectures (x86/x86_64, arm, aarch64, ppc, mips, etc).